 What does value mean to you?
 For most, value means that you get more out than what you put in.
-Getting a good deal on a house or buying a car at below market price is often equated with value.
-Sometimes value is measured by return on investment, or ROI.
-Other times value takes on a more elusive quality.
-For example, an unpaid internship doesn’t reward you with money, but instead experience – which in itself is often invaluable.
+Getting a good deal on a house or buying a car at below the market price is often equated with value.
+Sometimes, value is measured by return on investment, or ROI.
+Other times, value takes on a more elusive quality.
+For example, an unpaid internship doesn’t reward you with money but instead provides you with experience – which in itself is often invaluable.

 What about the CompTIA A+ certification?
 Is it valuable?
 Is CompTIA A+ worth the time and money you put into studying and taking the exam?
 Keep reading to find out.